Are You Making These Common eLearning Mistakes? Find Out Now!

 How to Fix It:

-Create opportunities for interaction through discussion forums, group projects, and regular live sessions.
-Encourage students to share their experiences and insights, and facilitate peer-to-peer interactions.
-A virtual coffee chat or study group can help learners feel connected and supported.
+Make sure students can talk to each other through forums and group projects.
+Have live sessions often.
+Encourage students to share their thoughts and experiences.
+A virtual coffee chat or study group can help students feel connected.

 8. Skipping Assessment and Evaluation